-Risk description

-Health and Engagement of suitable, authorised third parties to manage operational assets of the managed funds. safety risk the managed runds.

-Mitigation approach

-Due to the Group's management of alternative assets including forestry and energy, there is the risk of injury or ill health to employees arising in the course of the execution of day-to-day responsibilities.
+Risk description Mitigation approach Trend Engagement of suitable, authorised third parties to manage operational assets of Health and the managed funds. safety risk Maintenance of appropriate Group wide insurance covering health and safety.
+Due to the Group's management of alternative assets including forestry Safety training to operational staff and establishment of clear operational and energy, there is the risk of injury procedures. or ill health to employees arising in the course of the execution of day-to-day responsibilities.